success with annual bedding plants in THE northwest

 Annual bedding plants can be planted in fall, spring or summer.
 Their life cycle must be completed inside of a year and though no annual lasts all year, our winter and spring pansies come close.

-Shade annuals perform best when receiving morning sun and afternoon shade, dappled sun/shade, or some bright light without direct sun.
+SHADE ANNUALS perform best when receiving morning sun and afternoon shade, dappled sun/shade, or some bright light without direct sun.
+SUN-LOVING ANNUALS perform best when receiving 6 hours or more of sun.

-There are a large number of annuals which, when planted together in mixed beds or baskets, do well in a sun/shade environment.
-Signs stating "Sun/Shade Annuals" refer to plants that perform well in a variety of conditions.
+There are a large number of annuals which, when planted together in mixed beds or baskets, grow well in a sun/shade environment.
+Plant signs stating "sun/shade annuals" refers to plants that grow and bloom well in a variety of conditions.